arvention/ccapdev-session/README.md

 app.post('/login', controller.postLogIn);
 ```

-The function `postLogIn()` is the callback function executed if the client sends an HTTP GET request for the path `/login`.
-Shown below is the code as excerpted from [`controllers/controller.js`](controllers/controller.js):
+The function `postLogIn()` is the callback function executed if the client sends an HTTP POST request for the path `/login`.
+Shown below is the code as excerpted from [`controllers/loginController.js`](controllers/loginController.js):

 ```
 postLogIn: function (req, res) {